temporalio/omes/README.md

 ## Throughput stress and Nexus

-The throughput_stress scenario, which is currently on avalilable for Golang) can generate Nexus load if the scenario is started with `--option nexus-endpoint=my-nexus-endpoint`.
+The throughput_stress scenario (which is currently only available for Golang) can generate Nexus load if the scenario is started with `--option nexus-endpoint=my-nexus-endpoint`.
 This doesn't work with the `--embedded-server` option, and requires the following steps: